Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Methods

-The last parameter that we must calculate is the speed of light within the snowpack $c_*$.
+The last parameter to calculate is the effective speed of light within the snowpack $c_*$.
 In many problems that involve light propagation in a scattering medium, light's speed is treated as a constant that can be computed beforehand if the medium's index of refraction is known.
-This approach does not work for snow, which is a heterogenous mixture of two materials---ice and air---that have markedly different refractive indices and that may be mixed at any ratio.
+This approach does not work for snow, which is a heterogeneous mixture of two materials---ice and air---that have markedly different refractive indices and that may be mixed at any ratio.

-We follow the lead of \cite{smith2018} and use the \emph{mean} speed of light within the snowpack, which can be derived from the expected fraction of a photon's path that passes through ice, and through air.
-This value is necessarily dependent upon the ice volume fraction, and can be written as
+The geometric scattering model proposed by \cite{kokh2004}, which is the source of Eqs. ~\ref{eqn:mua} and \ref{eqn:museff}, implicitly defines the distance that a photon travels through an ice grain as the distance (i.e. $l_{ice}$) of the chord that connects the points at which a photon enters (point A in Fig.~\ref{fig:c_cartoon}) and exits (point E) the grain.
+This effective ``transportation distance'' differs from the \emph{true} distance (i.e. $l_{ice}'$) traveled through the grain if the photon is internally reflected (e.g.~at points B, C and D) before it exits the grain.
+The absorption enhancement factor $B$ is approximately equal to the expected ratio between the true distance and effective transportation distance, i.e. $l_{ice}' \approx Bl_{ice}$ \citep{libois2019}.

+An effective light speed model that is consistent with Eqs.~\ref{eqn:mua} and \ref{eqn:museff} must describe the average speed at which light advances along this effective transportation path, which is equivalent to the true photon path in the air phase, but shorter than the true photon path in the ice phase by a factor of $B$.
+If a photon travels along an effective transportation path of length $L$, on average that path will pass through $(1-v_*)L$ of air and $v_*L$ of ice.
+The time $T$ require to traverse this path is

-where $n_{ice}$ is the real component of the index of refraction of ice and $c_0$ is the speed of light in air (where it's assumed that $n=1$).
+where $n_{ice}$ is the real component of the refractive index of ice \citep{warren2008} and $c_0$ is the speed of light in air (where it's assumed that $n=1$).
+The travel time within the ice phase has been increased by a factor $B$ to account for the difference between the true and effective transportation path lengths.
+Dividing $L$ by $T$ leaves us with

-Having obtained expressions that relate $\mu_a$, $\mu_s'$, and $c_*$ to the grain size and ice volume fraction of a clean snowpack, we can now develop an understanding of how changes to $v_*$ and $r_*$ affect the snowpack's time-domain optical response.
-Upon inspection of Eq.~\ref{eqn:R}, we see that the shape of a snowpack's transient response is primarily controlled by $\mu_ac_*$, which determines the rate of decay of the signal's tail; $2Dc_*$, which can be interpreted as the rate at which a Gaussian cloud of diffusing photons expands over time, and which controls the position of the signal's peak; and $z_0^2$, which influences the shape of the response at the earliest arrival times, but in practice has little effect when $s\gg z_0$.

-The exponential decay rate, $\mu_ac_*$, only depends on $v_*$.
-On the other hand, $2Dc_*$ and $z_0^2$ primarily depend on the medium’s scattering coefficient, which in turn depends on the ratio $v_*/r_*$.
-These effects are visualized in Figs \ref{fig:var}(a) and (b), where we plot the predicted transient response curves for snowpack with varying $v_*$ and $r_*$.
-For these curves, the snow is probed with red (640 nm) light, and the position of the detector's focus spot is fixed at $s = $ 8 cm.